 Perkins is the therapy side of the duo and hopes to work one on one with clients when they are not horseback.
 She is planning on hosting support groups, as well, as the facility grows.

 Smith said many have already taken advantage of what Crossing Arrows offers, with encouraging results.
 He tells of one young Box Elder County teen who had fallen behind in school and had difficulty focusing.
 After working with him as he cared for then rode one of the ranch horses, Smith said his reading levels increased, as did his attentiveness at school.

 “I am no expert,” Smith said, “but I believe this type of interaction is a way to rewire our brains, helping us focus.”
 A similar process helps keep seniors alert and Smith said they have often taken their smallest four-legged “nurse,” named Valentino, to visits at assisted living facilities.
 “Those people just light up when I bring him in.”

 Perkins said the same light appears with clients who have struggled in the past with feelings of being unwanted, unloved or alone and who find their way to Crossing Arrows.

 “We want those who come here to have a sense of belonging,” Perkins said, adding that when a person feels comfortable, feels at home or fits in, then those anxiety triggers and suicidal thoughts go away.
 “Our goal is to help and bring joy to someone’s life, provide happiness all over.
 We just do it with horses.”

-To find out more about Crossing Arrows, visit their website crossingarrowsranch.com or email them at crossingarrowsranch.gmail.com.
+To find out more about Crossing Arrows, visit their website crossingarrowsranch.org or email them at crossingarrowsranch.gmail.com.
 While there is a charge for the service, those who are not financially able can apply for scholarships that are taken care of through donations, corporate sponsorships and fundraising efforts by the pair.